IrisLiu-00/dndnotes/_notes/Campaign/Old Session Notes/23108 - Bridgetown Brawl.md

 # Background

-Spy is wererat Mushika (Two-Penny), new in town after the unrest in Baldur’s Gate
+Spy is wererat Mushika (Two-Penny), new in town after the unrest in Korunda Pass
 - has been spying as a rat crawling in the walls

 hint at: cult, elysian fog, avizallo trade